Skip to main content

 Be an Oak Creek Caretaker

 Oak Creek is a beautiful and important part of Arizona’s canyon country.
-This creek provides a valuable source of drinking water and fun for out-of-state and international visitors and Arizona residents of the Sedona-Flagstaff and Phoenix areas.
-Oak Creek is one of the few perennial streams in Arizona’s high desert region and provides a vital resource to people and wildlife.
+It provides a valuable source of drinking water and fun for out-of-state and international visitors and Arizona residents of the Sedona-Flagstaff and Phoenix areas.
+Oak Creek is one of the few perennial streams in Arizona’s high desert region and is vital to people and wildlife.

 Program Coordinator